leonardoms/HTMLGtkFactory/README.md

 # HTMLGtkFactory

-HTMLGtkFactory creates GTK Widgets from HTML/DHMTL  layout!
+HTMLGtkFactory creates GTK Widgets from 'Web-like' HTML/DHMTL layout!

+### Its userful for

+* Easy and Quickly software interface design.
+* Software scripting with interface.

 ### Basic Usage